-Fertilizer: Feed with a controlled-release fertilizer in the beginning of the season or weekly with a weak liquid solution.
-Use a balanced 20-20-20 fertilizer at 1/4 strength on mature plants, and a fertilizer with less nitrogen on young plants.
+Feed your pencil cactus with a controlled-release fertilizer at the beginning of the growing season or weekly with a weak liquid solution.
+Use a balanced 20-20-20 fertilizer at 1/4 strength on mature plants and a fertilizer with less nitrogen on young plants.

-Pencil cactus can be readily propagated from cuttings.
-After taking a cutting, dip it in fresh water to stop the flow of latex, then allow to dry for a week and form a callous before potting in moist sand or a cactus mix.
-During trimming and propagation, wear protective clothing to avoid getting the latex on your skin or in your eyes.
+A pencil cactus can be readily propagated from cuttings.
+After taking a cutting, dip it in fresh water to stop the flow of latex, then allow the cutting to dry for a week and form a callous before potting it in moist sand or a cactus mix.
+During trimming and propagation, take protective measures to avoid getting the latex on your skin or in your eyes.